KasperNissen1997/ExerciseSolutions/README.md

 # Navigating the Solutions
 Many of the exercises were intended to be solved within their own standalone C# solution.
 This means that when merging them all into one one-stop VS Studio solution, the solution has been structured in a categorized manner, to help find the solution to any specific exercise.

-All exercises fromt the first term are located in the folder aptly named "First Term".
-Exercises from the second term are located in the folder "Second term" etc.
+All exercises fromt the first term are located in the folder aptly named [First Term](FirstTerm).
+Exercises from the second term are located in the folder [Second term](SecondTerm) etc.

 ## First Term Solutions
 All exercises that do not require their own files, are solved within the [Program](FirstTerm/ExerciseProject/Program.cs) class in the ExerciseProject, with the ability to toggle which exercise's solution should be executed being at the top of the file.